-Consider reporting the incident.
+dent.
 Individuals are encouraged, but not required, to file a police report.
 Victims of a sexual assault may request any university official, including officials in the offices of Human Resources, Academic Affairs, Student Affairs, Office of Equal Opportunity and Affirmative Action (OEO/AA - Title IX office) to assist them in notifying law enforcement authorities about a sexual assault.
 If so requested, the official/office shall provide such assistance and will help to guide the victim though the available options and support the victim in their decision.
 If an individual is unsure if they would like to report, they may also contact the Center for Student Wellness and explore the reporting options confidentially with a Victim-Survivor Advocate.

 An assault or other forms of sexual misconduct should be reported to University Safety (801-585-2677), the Office of Equal Opportunity (801-581-8365), and/or the Office of the Dean of Students (801-581-7066) and/or to the Housing & Residential Education Office (801-587-2002).
 Filing a report ensures that the victim of sexual misconduct receives the necessary medical treatment and tests at no expense to the victim.
 It also provides for the opportunity to timely collect evidence helpful in a prosecution which cannot be obtained later.
-Finally, reporting will make the victim aware of resources available for confidential counseling from counselors specially trained in the area of sexual assault crisis intervention.

-An assault or other form of sexual misconduct may also be reported to a university professional or pastoral counselor such as the University Counseling Center, Women's Resource Center.
+Finally, reporting will make the victim aware of resources available for confidential counseling from counselors specially trained in the area of sexual assault crisis intervention a university professional or pastoral counselor such as the University Counseling Center, Women's Resource Center.
 Confidentiality will be honored when speaking to these counsellors unless disclosure is specifically required by law (e.g., reports of child abuse).